learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 It's important to note that MapReduce will generally only be powerful when dealing with large amounts of data.
 When working with a small dataset, it will be faster not to perform operations in the MapReduce framework.

-There are two groups of entities in this process to ensuring that the map reduce task gets done properly:
+There are two groups of entities in this process to ensuring that the MapReduce task gets done properly:

 __Job Tracker__: a "master" node that informs the other nodes which map and reduce jobs to complete